jamesmbaazam/jamesmbaazam/README.md

 Hi there :wave:!!

+## About me

-I am a Research Software Engineer :computer: at the London School of Hygiene and Tropical Medicine, working on the [EpiVerse](https://github.com/epiverse-trace) Initiative funded by [data.org](https://data.org/initiatives/epiverse/).
-I am interested in developing software for scientific research, and am a member of the [Society of Research Software Engineering](https://society-rse.org/).
+I am a Research Software Engineer :computer: at the London School of Hygiene and Tropical Medicine, working on the [Epiverse TRACE](https://github.com/epiverse-trace) Initiative.

+I am interested in developing software for scientific research, and am a member of the [Society of Research Software Engineering, UK](https://society-rse.org/).

-**Software Projects**
+My current role involves improving/developing R packages for real-time forecasting of infectious disease outbreaks.

+## Software Projects

-I generally work on Pillar 2 of the Epiverse-TRACE Initiative, which involves improving/developing available tools/R packages for real-time forecasting of infectious disease outbreaks.
-Currently, I am actively improving [bpmodels](https://github.com/epiverse-trace/bpmodels), which is an R package for analysing the distribution of the size and length of transmission chains.
-In terms of improvements, I'm adding more simulation models, the ability to visualize the simulated transmission chains, faster runtimes, and documentation. `bpmodels` package will soon be submitted to CRAN.
-Be on the lookout for this.
+I am currently improving [bpmodels](https://github.com/epiverse-trace/bpmodels), which is an R package for analysing the distribution of the size and length of transmission chains.
+Improvements include:

-**Research interests**
+- refactoring the core base to adopt object-orientation,
+- including the simulation of other types of branching processes and  linelists,
+- adding methods to handle and visualize simulated transmission chains,
+- speeding up the simulation runtimes, and
+- improving documentation.

+## Research

+- I am interested in:
-I am a trained - PhD awarded - infectious disease modeller interested in evaluating the impact of pharmaceutical and non-pharmaceutical interventions on the spread of infectious vaccine-preventable diseases.
-More broadly, I am interested in quantitative health data analytics and tooling as an outcome, not a nice-to-have.
+    - modelling the use of pharmaceutical and non-pharmaceutical interventions to control infectious diseases.
+    - tooling - developing opensource software - of outbreak response data analytics.

-Additionally, I indulge in the science communication and science policy literature.
+    - science communication and policy.

-You can find my work on [Google Scholar](https://scholar.google.co.za/citations?user=IxRpXp8AAAAJ&hl=en).
+Find my work on [Google Scholar](https://scholar.google.co.za/citations?user=IxRpXp8AAAAJ&hl=en).

-**Let's connect**
+## Let's connect

 Twitter: [james_azam](https://twitter.com/james_azam)